Sekhan/NightPi/README.md

 # NightPI
 <img src="https://github.com/Sekhan/NightPI/blob/master/Pictures/Front.jpg" alt="Front" align="right" height="331px">

-Based on a Raspberry Pi 3B+ with <a href="https://docs.kali.org/introduction/what-is-kali-linux">Kali Linux </a> installed, the "NightPi" is a briefcase that has been designed to learn and perform penetration testing, investigation (OSINT) and radio exploration :squirrel:
+Based on a Raspberry Pi 3B+ with <a href="https://docs.kali.org/introduction/what-is-kali-linux">Kali Linux </a> installed, the "NightPi" is a briefcase that has been designed to learn and perform penetration testing, investigation (OSINT) and radio exploration.

 This repository contain usefull informations about how to make one, so don't hesitate to build this tool and improve it :wink: